karios-os/docs/docs/firewall/index.rst

 What is PF (Packet Filter)
 ---------------------------

-Think of a firewall like a security guard at the entrance of a building (your network).
+Think of a firewall like a guard at the entrance of a building (your network).
 It checks every visitor (data packet) to decide who gets in or out based on rules you set.
 PF (Packet Filter) is a powerful and flexible firewall used on systems like FreeBSD to:

 * Protect your computer or network from hackers
 * Control which websites or services your network can access